 - opens in a new windowUpgrading.
 If your current HVAC system is 10 years or older, choosing to upgrade your home’s system will save you money on your energy bills for years to come.
 Today’s heating and cooling systems are more efficient than older ones, and given the high cost of energy in our region, you might be able to recoup the cost of the new system quickly through lower conditioning bills.

 - Independent systems.
-One of the most efficient HVAC options for our region is to use a ductless mini-split opens in a new window.
+One of the most efficient HVAC options for our region is to use a opens in a new windowductless mini-split.
 These are heat pumps that don’t require ductwork, which simplifies installation and frees up space that would otherwise be used for ductwork.
 These systems have an outdoor condenser connected to an air handler with a conduit, which provides the refrigerant, power and drainpipe.
 They have no energy losses associated with ducts and the air blows directly from the air handler that can sit on the floor, or hang from the wall or ceiling.
 Smaller mini-splits usually do not require a special circuit breaker, since they use 110-volt power.

-If you’d like more information about HVAC options for a second floor addition, contact Air-Tro, Inc opens in a new window.
-We’ve provided HVAC services for the Pasadena and Los Angeles area since 1969.
+If you’d like more information about HVAC options for a second floor addition, contact opens in a new windowAir-Tro, Inc. We’ve provided HVAC services for the Pasadena and Los Angeles area since 1969.